OpenLabsHackerspace/OSCAL2022-website/_posts/2022-04-28-tickets-available.md

 📌 For t-shirts we will contact you for the size of the t-shirt once you get a ticket that includes it.

-📌 You can always support the local hackersace via Patreon: <a href="https://www.patreon.com/OpenLabsAlbania" target="_blank">https://www.patreon.com/OpenLabsAlbania</a>
+📌 You can always support the local hackerspace via Patreon: <a href="https://www.patreon.com/OpenLabsAlbania" target="_blank">https://www.patreon.com/OpenLabsAlbania</a>

 📌 Questions?
 Do not hesitate to reach out at <a href="mailto:oscal@openlabs.cc">oscal@openlabs.cc</a>